GaryLKL/myportfolio.github.io/_pages/about.md

 </script>
 </p>

-> I am actively seeking a remote or on-site summer 2020 data science internship opportunity.
+> I am actively seeking a remote or on-site Summer 2020 Data Science internship opportunity.

-I'm a Master graduate student who is specialized at machine learning, natural language processing, and big data techniques.
+My name is Kuan-Lin Liu, aka *Gary*, a current graduate student at New York University.
+Pursuing a Master's degree in Data Science, I have research/academic interests in natural language processing and big data techniques.

 Because of the COVID-19 outbreak, my incoming data science internship at Covance, Inc got cancelled.
 Still, that which does not kill me, makes me stronger.
-The revocation turned out to be the born of this personal website.
-If you are also a data science enthusiast or having open intern positions, you may find interesting here.
+The offer revocation turned out to be the born of this personal blog where I am going to arrange my portfolio and machine learning notes.